stevenxchung/Algorithms-Part-I/Week 01/week-01-notes.md

-## Week 1
+## Week 1: Union-Find

-Week 1 covers topics in Union-find which addresses the dyanmic connectivity problem.
-Analysis of algorithms is also another topic included in the Week 1 lectures.
+This secion covers topics in Union-find which addresses the dyanmic connectivity problem.

 ### Steps to developing a usable algorithm
 * Model the problem